 Many adults in Parkdale experience challenges with reading and writing.
 Volunteer Tutors are an important part of Parkdale Project Read’s program.

 We are seeking dedicated volunteers to support adult literacy learners to develop their reading, writing, basic math, and computer skills.
-PPR provides 12 hours of tutor training that includes sessions on teaching reading and writing, power and privilege, the impacts of violence on learning, adult literacy resources, and stories by adult literacy learners.
+PPR provides 12 to 14 hours of tutor training that includes sessions on teaching reading and writing, power and privilege, the impacts of violence on learning, adult literacy resources, and stories by adult literacy learners.

 Our volunteers tell us that helping people improve their literacy skills is a great way to give something back to their community and to meet a variety of interesting people.

 Volunteering in any capacity takes a commitment of time and energy.
 Students in the program need stability in their relationships with the volunteers.
 We ask that all volunteers commit to working with us for at least one year.

 The minimum commitments for Volunteer Tutors and Group Facilitators are listed below:

 Support meetings – 2 to 3 per year